athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Journals/PF2e Journals/Archetypes/Hellknight.md

 ## Hellknight Archetypes

 The following archetypes represent fully inducted members of a Hellknight order.
-You can select the dedication feats for these archetypes even if you haven't yet gained three feats from the [[undefined]] archetype.
-A character can't have both the Hellknight and [[undefined]] archetypes.
+You can select the dedication feats for these archetypes even if you haven't yet gained three feats from the [[Compendium.pf2e.journals.JournalEntry.vx5FGEG34AxI2dow.JournalEntryPage.ARYrFIOsT3JxpjDY]] archetype.
+A character can't have both the Hellknight and [[Compendium.pf2e.journals.JournalEntry.vx5FGEG34AxI2dow.JournalEntryPage.RxDsPgPCCxEdjcVQ]] archetypes.

 ## [[Feats/Hellknight Dedication|Hellknight Dedication]] Feat 6